-When You Are Getting an HTTP Error When Uploading
+When You Are Getting a WordPress HTTP Error When Uploading

 An HTTP error can be caused by a number of issues, some of which we have considered above.
 However, the two most likely causes are (1) WordPress memory problems.
 (2) Multiple threads in your image processor.

 Increase the memory limit to solve image upload issues in WordPress

-Low memory in WordPress could lead to many issues, one of them WordPress images not uploading, and you seeing an HTTP error instead.
+Low memory in WordPress could lead to many issues.
+One of them is WordPress images not uploading, and you seeing an HTTP error instead.
 The memory we’re referring to here is the one used to run applications on your server, and is different from the max file size we increased above.

 To increase memory limit in WordPress, access your site using ftp and open the folder containing your WordPress files.

 In this folder, locate and edit your wp-config file to include the following code:

 define( 'WP_MEMORY_LIMIT', '256M' )

-This increases your PHP memory limit to 256M and would fix your issue if it was memory related.
+This increases your PHP memory limit to 256M and would fix your WordPress HTTP error if its cause is memory-related.